Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Introduction

-Curriculum learning, in which data is typically presented in easy-to-hard order, was proposed to improve the training of deep neural networks \citep{bengio_curriculum_2009, kumar_self-paced_2010}.
-It helps models converge more closely to a global optimum and generalize better \citep{bengio_curriculum_2009}, and enables models to effectively leverage noisy data for learning robust representations \citep{zhou_robust_2020}.
-However, integrating curriculum learning into RLAIF reward modeling poses several non-trivial challenges: (i) \emph{How to efficiently and reliably assess the difficulty of samples}, (ii) \emph{How to collect data with a desired spectrum of difficulty levels}, and (iii) \emph{How to develop an effective curriculum learning strategy that facilitates robust alignment}.
+Curriculum learning, in which the training data is presented in an easy-to-hard order, was originally proposed to promote the optimization landscape of deep neural networks~\citep{bengio_curriculum_2009, kumar_self-paced_2010}.
+This approach guides models toward better generalization and closer approximation of global optima~\citep{bengio_curriculum_2009}, while enabling them to effectively leverage noisy data for learning robust representations~\citep{zhou_robust_2020}.
+However, integrating curriculum learning into RLAIF for reward modeling poses several unique and non-trivial challenges: (i) \emph{how to efficiently and reliably assess the sample difficulties}; (ii) \emph{how to collect data with a desired spectrum of difficulty levels}; (iii) \emph{how to develop an effective curriculum learning strategy that facilitates robust alignment}.

-We propose a novel curriculum alignment framework, called \emph{Curriculum-RLAIF}, to address these challenges as outlined below: (i) We investigate sample difficulty assessment from both \emph{internal} (i.e., the online learning model’s behavior) and \emph{external} (i.e., a pretrained off-the-shelf reward model) perspectives; (ii) We collect response pairs with controlled difficulty levels by combining \emph{guided prompting} (to generate easier samples) and \emph{random sampling} (to produce harder ones).
+In this paper, we propose \textbf{\emph{Curriculum-RLAIF}}, a novel curriculum alignment framework designed to address these challenges as follows: (i) We systematically investigate sample difficulty assessment from dual perspectives, i.e., an \emph{internal} view based on the online learning model’s behavior and an \emph{external} view utilizing a pretrained off-the-shelf reward model. (ii) We collect response pairs with controlled difficulty levels by combining \emph{guided prompting} (to generate easier samples) and \emph{random sampling} (to produce harder ones).
 The resulting difficulty levels are post-validated through our assessment methods.
-Furthermore, we introduce intermediate-level samples by bridging easy and hard examples to form more informative training pairs; (iii) Finally, leveraging these difficulty-aware training data, we develop curriculum strategies that gradually transition from easy to hard samples (see Fig.~\ref{fig:curriculum-rlaif-pipeline}), eliminating the need for costly post-hoc sample-level difficulty assessments \citep{gao_principled_2025, shi_efficient_2025, deng_less_2025}.
-Our experimental results on three widely used alignment datasets show that Curriculum-RLAIF substantially improves alignment performance over conventional RLAIF methods that overlook data quality, and surpasses strong baselines by a large margin without incurring additional inference costs.
-Further analyses of alternative curriculum designs reinforce key principles for effective curriculum construction, emphasizing smooth progression from easy to hard examples and maintaining sufficient data diversity.
-Overall, our approach offers a simple, efficient, and effective framework for enhancing LLM alignment within the paradigm of RLAIF.
+Notably, we further introduce intermediate-level samples by bridging easy and hard samples to form more informative training pairs. (iii) Finally, leveraging these difficulty-aware training data, we develop \emph{curriculum strategies} that gradually transition from easy to hard samples (see Figure~\ref{fig:curriculum-rlaif-pipeline}), eliminating the need for costly post-hoc sample-level difficulty assessments~\citep{gao_principled_2025, shi_efficient_2025, deng_less_2025}.